Innocent Sita !

 Without proof, without reason, without remorse, they punished Sita for a crime she did not commit.

 Rama could do nothing to protect her.
 If he did, he would be accused of favouritism.
 For sake of political correctness, he had to step back and let the cruel drama unfold.
-He could intervene, but not without leaving everything he had worked for behind him and leaving with his wife to the unanimous life somewhere else, far from Kaushal.
-He could not do that.
+He could intervene, but not without leaving everything he had worked for behind him.
+Alternative was to leave with his wife to the unanimous life somewhere else, far from Kaushal.
+Born and raised as a prince, he could not do abandon his subjects.
 To abandon his perfect plan of a perfect society was too much for him.

 He took the only option open to him the needs of the many outweigh the needs of the few, or the one.